- Mark Schipper

 The transplanting of the Sooners and Longhorns to the SEC also may touch off another nerve-racking round of conference realignments after almost a decade of relative peace.
 Whether the national scramble into more lucrative television alliances will spiral into a full-scale revolution will take longer to tell, but the conditions for revolution will remain ripe into the foreseeable future.

-The embarrassing failure of the so-called Sanity Code, the first attempt to establish uniform athletic-eligibility rules across the entire country, just one year earlier had gelded the organization.
+The embarrassing failure of the NCAA's so-called Sanity Code, the first attempt to establish uniform athletic-eligibility rules across the country, just one year earlier had gelded the organization.
 During that incident seven NCAA member schools had admitted to subverting the code to accommodate athletic interests at their universities.
 The harsh penalty for running afoul of the new order had been set beforehand: Expulsion from the organization.

 But rather than voting out the schools, as the code's mandatory minimums required, the rest of the membership, likely ruminating on their own crimes and misdemeanors, allowed the so-called Sinful Seven to remain members in good standing.
-This total collapse of the new order during its first real test exposed the association as too impotent to enforce its own central tenant.
+This complete collapse of the new order during its first real test exposed the association as too impotent to enforce even its own central tenant.
 The code died and so did the NCAA's ambition of becoming a powerful central ruling body.
 At least that was the obituary the newspapers printed.

-This open pipeline between TV and college football also finished off the transformation of amateur football from a campus pastime into an expensive, coast-to-coast entertainment property, with a financial bottom line foremost amongst those who ran the game.
-Connecting the sport to national television ignited a second Big Boom in college football, creating almost instantly a kind of solar system with the television as the sun, and all of the football-playing universities like planets pulled toward its life-giving glow.
+This open pipeline between TV and college football also finished off the transformation of amateur football from a lucrative campus pastime into an expensive, coast-to-coast entertainment property, with a financial bottom line foremost amongst those who ran the game.
+Connecting the sport to national television ignited a second Big Bang in college football, creating almost instantly a kind of solar system with the television as the sun, and all of the football-playing universities like planets pulled toward its life-giving glow.

 By a vote of 161-7 they agreed to ban the signing of live television contracts for individual schools, turning over the power to forge TV contracts to the NCAA.
 The initial plan was for the association to conduct a series of experiments to better understand TV's effect on ticket sales.
-In an era when stadium gate was the bedrock of athletic revenue, losing ticket buyers to TV could have been cataclysmic.
+In an era when stadium gate was the bedrock of athletic revenue, losing millions of ticket buyers to TV could have been cataclysmic.

 “There was almost a sense of panic about the process,” said Pittsburgh athletic director and former Pac-8 chairman Tom Hamilton many years after the fact.

 Hamilton had been an All-American halfback and star on the Naval Academy's 1926 national title team.
 During World War II he was top aide to Admiral Bull Halsey and commanding officer on the USS Enterprise, a legendary aircraft carrier that played a crucial role in winning the war in the Pacific.
-But even Hamilton, who'd survived the hairiest sea battles in human history, was spooked by his colleagues’ fear of television.
+But even Hamilton, who'd survived some of the hairiest sea battles in human history, was spooked by his colleagues’ fear of television.
 He was talked into using his massive prestige to speak in favor of the TV ban at the NCAA convention in Dallas prior to the 1951 season.

 “Yale considered Penn part of the great unwashed.
 They thought they were too good for us,” said Jerry Ford, who served as athletic director after Murray retired.